k-svensson/Temperature-analysis/Project description.md

 3. Temperature observations for my weather station at Galgeberg, Oslo

 Sources for the data:
-1 and 2.
-Meteorologisk Institutt eKlima service, www.met.no
+1. Meteorologisk Institutt eKlima service, www.met.no
+2. www.met.no
 3. Weather Underground, https://www.wunderground.com/dashboard/pws/IOSLO1862, api.weather.com

 Definition of daily "normal temperature": The temperature for that date during the period 1961-1990.